DanielCasali/azuredataprotect/README.md

 3) Open the Show Contained Fixes sub-bullet under group_: STGDEF_2.0.16
 4) Select:
    -> STGDEF_2.0.16_5 for the Azure Cluster VHD image `cohesity-azure-7.2.2_u2_release-20250718_86f4ecd0.vhd (34.03 GB)`
+5) Also Select:
    -> STGDEF_2.0.16_15 for the Azure setup tools `installer-cohesity_azure_setup-7.2.2_u2_release-20250718_86f4ecd0.tar.gz (134.59 MB)`
-5) Scroll down to the bottom of the Page and Click continue I personally use the HTTPS download method and I copy the download link and use wget or curl to download the Asset:
+6) Scroll down to the bottom of the Page and Click continue I personally use the HTTPS download method and I copy the download link and use wget or curl to download the Asset:

 ```